Free Curves on Varieties: Abstract

 \section{Abstract}

 We study various generalisations of rationally connected varieties, allowing the connecting curves to be of higher genus.
 The main focus will be on free curves $f:C\to X$ with large unobstructed deformation space as originally defined by Koll\'ar, but we also give definitions and basic properties of varieties $X$ covered by a family of curves of a fixed genus $g$ so that through any two general points of $X$ there passes the image of a curve in the family.
-Giving examples along the way we prove that the existence of a free curve of genus $g\geq1$ implies the variety is rationally connected in characteristic zero.
+We prove that the existence of a free curve of genus $g\geq1$ implies the variety is rationally connected in characteristic zero and initiate a study of the problem in positive characteristic.